Placement guidelines for German

 German 1 and German 4.

-Placement in German Courses, Fall quarter: September 20, 1:00-2:30PM, 250 Humanities and Social Science 2.
+Placement in German Courses, Fall quarter: TBD.
 Approximately 15 minutes to complete the interview-style placement exam.
 Written exam if necessary.
-Orientation begins promptly at 1:00PM.
+Orientation begins promptly at TBD.

 German 1 (Beginning German) provides an introduction to the German language and culture.
 It is designed for students with no knowledge of German or for those students whose German skills are rusty and wish to review their German from the start.
 This course introduces basic German pronunciation, everyday vocabulary, basic knowledge of German nouns (subject, direct object, and indirect object forms), verbs (present tense), and some of the prepositions in German.
 Students practice oral skills such as introducing themselves, asking questions, ordering food, talking about themselves and their family, talking about their daily activities etc. In addition, students learn to read and understand simple texts using the vocabulary and grammatical constructions they are studying.